mail4hafij/iot-hub-dps-symetric-key/README.md

 # iot-hub-dps-symetric-key
 The idea is to use Azure DPS to provision iot-devices at scale using group enrollment and connect them to an iot-hub.
 These iot-devices then send telemetry data to the iot-hub.
-Some function apps should listen to those telemetry data and invoke Direct Methods on those iot-devices.
+Some function apps should listen to those events and invoke Direct Methods on those iot-devices.
 I am using .net 6 and Autofac for DI.

 <img src="iot-hub-dps.jpg" />